 - Worries seem to consume people during pregnancy — hormones just seem to take over.

-- Aching hips make it hard to lay on your side for a long period of time
+- Aching hips and other body aches make it hard to lay on your side for a long period of time

-- You can’t sleep on your back or your stomach — so sleeping options are limited
+- You can’t sleep on your back or your stomach — so sleeping positions are limited

 - Your nose is plugged up, so sometimes it can be hard to breathe